I recently spent four days in Chengdu. I absolutely loved it!

-I find it pretty relaxing watching Chinese people dance.
+Watching Chinese people dance is quite calming.
 It seems to be more like light exercise rather than strenuous activity.

 In the park there were also people singing, painting and busking.
 You can even hire a small boat and row your way around the lake.

 The People’s Park in Chengdu is definitely worth checking out.
 Entrance is free.

 2. Soak up Chinese culture at the Sichuan Opera

 I was told the Sichuan Opera was very different to the Peking (Beijing) Opera.
 This is not entirely true.

 While there are some obvious differences – like the puppet show – the Sichuan Opera still has plenty of high-pitched singing and instrument-playing like the Peking Opera.

 I couldn’t help but enjoy it though!
 There were quite a few acts and they changed relatively quickly, so there was no chance of getting bored.

 The MC who introduced each act gave an English translation, but her English was virtually incomprehensible!